Universal Analog Computation: Fra\"iss\'e Limits of Dynamical Systems

 Further questions include, as mentioned, generalizing our results from discrete time to other monoid actions (in particular, see~\cite{Kechris2014, Doucha2025}).
 Quite generally, it is worth better understanding the structure of the different categories of systems---and their corresponding categories of domains (also see~\cite{Weigert2023}).

 Moreover, it is pertinent to clarifying the connection between our existence result on universal analog computation (which includes `learning systems' like neural networks) to results like the No-Free-Lunch theorems stating the non-existence of a universal learner (see~\cite{Sterkenburg2018} for a study of universal prediction methods).

 Finally, at a philosophical level, one should clarify the implication of universality and genericity results on the question---which we had to leave open---whether a dynamical system counts as an analog computer.
 We have mentioned the density and genericity results about actions on the Cantor space, which are within a longer tradition in ergodic theory on understanding which properties a `typical' dynamical system has (see, e.g., \cite{Glasner2001} or \cite{Hochman2008} for a short history).
-Beyond deterministic systems and closer to nondeterministic systems, \textcite{Erdoes1963} probabilistically constructed a countable graph that, with probability~1, yields \Fraisse{}'s universal homogenous graph; and \cite{Droste2007} provides a related probabilistic construction for universal domains in domain theory; and \cite[sec.~3.1]{Geschke2022} provide a concrete model of the projectively universal profinite graph.
+Beyond deterministic systems and closer to nondeterministic systems, \textcite{Erdoes1963} probabilistically constructed a countable graph that, with probability~1, yields \Fraisse{}'s universal homogenous graph; \cite{Droste2007} provides a related probabilistic construction for universal domains in domain theory; and \cite[sec.~3.1]{Geschke2022} provide a concrete model of the projectively universal profinite graph.
 So one may try to make precise the question whether being an analog computer (whatever this means exactly) is a typical property.
 Does the fact that the generic automorphism on Cantor space is effective have any bearing on this question?
 What about the fact that this fails for higher dimensions?
 Note that algorithmic randomness also studies such questions of `typicality'~\cite{Downey2010}.